Introduction

 PyTorch VAE Implementation

-and a VAE class that extends the nn.Module
+and a VAE class extending nn.Module

 nn.Softplus